day8/re-com/docs/CreatingANewComponent.md

      ...]))
 ```

-The maps typically contain keys such as `:name`, `:required`, `:default`, `:type`, `:validate-fn` and `:description`.
-Validation helpers live in `re-com.validate` and include sets of allowed keywords, CSS style checks and so on.
+One map for each argument, and each map contain keys:
+  - `:name` - a keyword - used to identify the argument
+  - `:required` - boolean - is the argument required or not (ie. optional)?
+  - `:default` - if omitted, what is the default value
+  - `:type` - a description of the type - this is largely descriptive (the validation function does the enforcing)
+  - `:validate-fn` - a function to validate this argument.
+Validation helpers live in `re-com.validate`
+  - `:description` - a user-friendly description shown in documentation

-## 4. Implement the component
+## 4. Component Implementation

-A component function is usually form‑2 or form‑3.
-It begins with `validate-args-macro` to check its arguments and then produces hiccup markup.
+A component function is usually Reagent form‑2 or form‑3.
+It begins with `validate-args-macro` to check its arguments and then produces Hiccup markup.
 The button component demonstrates the pattern in lines 44‑91:

 ```clojure
 (defn button []